folbert/fewbricks/README.md

     $fg->register();
     ```

-    Here we create a new field group with a name, a site-wide-unique key, a location (more about that in a minute) and an order.
+    Here we create a new field group with a label, a site-wide-unique key, a location (more about that in a minute) and an order.
 The order indicates where the field group should be positioned in relation to other field groups when editing the content of the page.
-A field group with order 1 is positioned before a field group with order set to 2, 2 before 3 and s on.
-If you want to set any of the other settings available to a field group, you can pass an assocative array with those settings as the fifth argument.
-To find out what settings are available, check out the code in the constructor of plugins/fewbricks/lib/acf/field-group.php .
+A field group with order 1 is positioned before a field group with order set to 2, 2 before 3 and so on.
+If you want to set any of the other settings available to a field group, you can pass an associative array with those settings as the fifth argument.
+To find out what settings are available, check out the code in the constructor of [lib/acf/field-group.php](lib/acf/field-group.php) .

     We then add a brick to the field group.
-The brick gets instantiated with a name (text_and_content_test) that should be unique for all bricks and fields added to field groups.
+The brick gets instantiated with a name (text_and_content_test) that must be unique for all bricks and fields on the top level of all field groups for this page.

     We also pass a site-wide-unique key for the brick.